DatLe3009/reactjs-beginer/01tut/README.md

 command run: npx create-react-app 01tut

-### step2: Delete file not necessary at the moment and adjust file
+### step2: delete file not necessary at the moment and adjust file

 - in /src: